Official State Tree of West Virginia

 West Virginia designated the sugar maple (Acer saccharum) as the official state tree in 1949, after a vote by public school students and civic organizations (also the state tree of New York, Vermont, and Wisconsin).
 All State Trees

 Sometimes called hard maple or rock maple, sugar maple is one of the largest and more important of the hardwoods.
-Sap from the trunks of sugar maples is used to make maple syrup.
+The sugar maple has a five-lobed leaf and produces a small wing-shaped pod.
 Sugar maple trees seldom flower until they are at least 22 years old, but they can also live 300 to 400 years.
+The leaves of sugar maple trees turn brilliant colors of red and gold in the fall.

+Sap from sugar maples is used to make maple syrup.
 Sugar maple tree trunks are tapped early in the spring to collect their sap.
 The sap is boiled into a syrup, or concentrated further with evaporation to produce maple sugar.
 34 gallons of sap are required to produce 1 gallon of maple syrup (or 8 pounds of maple sugar).
-The leaves of sugar maple trees turn brilliant colors of red and gold in the fall.
-See State Trees for all 50 states.